CravenWarrior3/CodepathFlix/README.md

-# Android Project 3 - *Flix*
+# Android Project 4 - *Flix*

 Submitted by: **Ethan Cooper**

-**Flix** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**Name of your app** is a movie browsing app that allows users to browse trending movies

 Time spent: **2** hours spent in total